zeroaxelol/DeFi/README.md

 A Deep Dive on Automated Market Makers

+An Extensive Review of Black-Scholes-Merton Model in Options' Pricing

 On-Chain Chaos - Disassociation (On-chain analysis of ETH and WBTC to analyze the behavior of investors in these majors)

 Undercollateralized Lending for Institutions